ekopen/market_data_stream/README.md

 - Other modules in the Live Trading Engine subscribe to this Kafka topic.
 For example, the market_data continuously writes streaming data into ClickHouse for historical analysis, while the trading consumes the latest prices for use in trading strategy execution.

 ## Future Improvements
-- Expand the producer to stream more symbols and include bid/ask price levels and order book depth.
+- Expand the producer include bid/ask price levels (for higher frequency strategies).
 - Explore partitioning and schema management for scalability as data volume grows.

 ## Known Issues
-- Configuration files may contain redundant or overly complex settings; a review and simplification pass is planned to streamline the setup.
+- Configuration files may contain redundant or overly complex settings.